-As your children spend much of their time in school, it is vital that the food their school offers is nutritious and beneficial to long-term health.
+As your children spend much of their time in school, they need nutritious food for long-term good health.
 This includes food that is available in the canteen, vending machines and tuck shops.
-A healthy, balanced diet is not only vital for your child’s long-term health and well-being, it also aids learning in the classroom and leads to improved educational outcomes.
+A healthy, balanced diet also helps your child learn in the classroom and leads to improved educational outcomes.

 To read more about nutrition standards in school meals, go to: